chenthillrulz/find-answers/README.md

 The algorithm uses key words from the questions and picks the sentences that could be the probable answers.
 Then it matches the answers with the filtered sentences to find the best matched answer.

+The approach is in the lines of how we figure out answers for comprehension questions in a competitive exam.

 # Usage
 $ go build find_answers.go